United Kingdom - Passport & Nationality - British Citizenship by Double Descent (Romein - Marriage before 1949)

 The 1948 Act gave Citizenship of the UK & Colonies (or CUKC) status to those people connected to Australia and Canada if they did not become citizens of a Commonwealth country on 1 January 1949.
 The anomaly arises because the law of these two countries relies on a woman claiming citizenship through marriage to reside in either of these two countries before 1949 (and not all did so).
-The solution relies on the following set of circumstances to a woman:
+The solution relies on the following set of circumstances:

-- not born in a British Crown Dominion;
+- who was not born in a British Crown Dominion;

-- married to a Canadian or Australian man before 1949; AND
+- and was married to a Canadian or Australian man before 1949; AND

-- not resident in Australia or Canada on 1 January 1949.
+- she was not resident in Australia or Canada on 1 January 1949.